ekovacs/ingress-nginx-auth-upstream-keepalive-test/README.md

 - ansible-playbook

 The `dummy auth` app gives back HTTP 200 only if called with the appropriate api key and api secret key.
-The `dummy app` dummy verifies it: the authorization header must be able to be decriptable with the provided symmetric key `SECRET_KEY` residing as an environment variable.
+The `dummy app` dummy verifies it: the authorization header must be able to be decryptable with the provided symmetric key `SECRET_KEY` residing as an environment variable.
 The `ansible-playbook` makes it easy to get a testing environment up and running, it:
 - clones and builds the PR for the [auth-keepalive-upstream PR](https://github.com/kubernetes/ingress-nginx/pull/8219) by [Leki75](http://github.com/leki75/)
 - builds the two dummy images